PROCESS SUPPORT SERVICES

 While a Process Support Person cannot provide legal counsel or advice, the PSP can explain the conduct and resolution processes, outline the student respondent’s rights, and aid in identifying student needs during the conduct and resolution processes.
 The Process Support Person can also connect the student respondent with campus and community resources including mental health services, alternative housing, academic assistance, and legal counsel, and provide the student with a confidential* space to discuss needs related to the conduct process.

 * While a Process Support Person is a confidential resource, the PSP is not a resource to discuss case details.
-Confidentiality is meant to provide a safe space in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
+Confidentiality is meant to provide a in which to discuss concerns related to needs and the process itself, but a PSP is not expected to discuss case details with students.
 If students wish to discuss their case in a therapeutic setting, counseling services are available through the Health Promotion Department 6.

 - UGA Office of Student Conduct.
 Conduct Process Flowchart. https://conduct.uga.edu/conduct-process-flowchart/